 I’m not a coffee drinker, but I love a good matcha or chai latte.
 Plus I enjoy the coziness of local cafes and strong WiFi so I can get some work or trip planning done.
-So, in each city I visit I try to find cozy unique cafes with good matcha and strong WiFi.
+So, in each city I visit I try to find unique, cozy cafes with good matcha and strong WiFi.
 The cafes in Galway Ireland did not disappoint.
-In fact, it seemed as if the number of cafes outnumbered the number of pubs!
-These are six of the best cafes in Galway that are excellent places to escape from the bustle of the city, while away a rainy morning with a pot of tea and a good book, or even catch up on a bit of work
+These are six of the best cafes in Galway that are excellent places to escape from the bustle of the city, waste away a rainy morning with a pot of tea and a good book, or even catch up on a bit of work.

 The Secret Garden is also open late, until 11:00 pm.
-So if you’re in the need of some caffeine before heading to The Crane or Monroe’s (which are on the same street) this is a great spot.
+So if you’re in the need of some caffeine before heading to The Crane or Monroe’s (two great Galway pubs on the same street) this is an excellent spot to caffeinate.

 Address: 4 William Street West, Galway, Ireland

 Cafes in Galway: The Little Lane Coffee Company

 Located just off of the cobblestone, pedestrian Shop Street is The Little Lane Coffee Company.
 A chalkboard sign offering a coffee and a pastry for $4.95 is what drew me to this cafe on a sunny October afternoon in Galway.

 I was welcomed by a gracious owner who apologized that most of her baked goods had been sold for the day but suggested I try the chocolate cookie.
 She works with two local bakers who deliver fresh baked goods throughout the week, and this specific chocolate cookie had won an award at the Dingle Food Festival the weekend prior.

 I paired the chocolate cookie with a Chai latte and sat at one of the tables in front of the cafe for a bit of people watching.
 The owner didn’t mind letting me connect to the WiFi while I relaxed there and even in front of the cafe the signal was strong!